 Best Portable Power Stations for Home Backup in 2026

-The Explorer 600 v2 is the right starting point if you want to keep the essentials running during a short outage — phone charging, Wi-Fi router, LED lights, a CPAP machine, or a small fan.
-At 640Wh it won’t power your whole home, but it covers the basics for 8–12 hours comfortably.
+The Explorer 500 v2 is the right starting point if you want to keep essentials running during a short outage — phone charging, Wi-Fi router, LED lights, a CPAP machine, or a small fan.
+At 449Wh it won’t power your whole home, but it covers the basics for 6–10 hours comfortably.

 LiFePO4 battery chemistry means it’s rated for 3,000+ cycles, so it’ll last well over a decade with normal use.
-At under 20 lbs, it’s genuinely portable — store it in a closet, grab it when you need it.
+At just 11 lbs, it’s grab-and-go portable — easy to store in a closet and carry to wherever the power went out.

-Best for: Apartments, smaller homes, renters, or as a secondary backup to supplement a larger system.
+Best for: Apartments, renters, or as a secondary backup to supplement a larger system.

 Best Mid-Range Value: Jackery Explorer 1500 v2